 Elegant Enigmas: The Art of Edward Gorey

-Size: 8½ x 10½ in.
+Size: 8.5 x 10.5 in.

+Along with a wealth of Gorey’s drawings from his books, >em>Elegant Enigmas presents his theatrical sets and costume designs, typewritten manuscripts, doodles, and musings.
 The text by Karen Wilkin, an expert on Gorey and a friend of the artist, offers an intimate review of his career, with insights that provide a fresh understanding of Gorey’s life and work.

 Published on the occasion of the first major traveling exhibition of Edward Gorey’s work, organized by the Brandywine River Museum, Elegant Enigmas is a long-overdue tribute to a master artist and writer, who with sharp intellect and devastatingly wry humor created a body of work singular in its brilliance and charm.